reymon359/how-to-live/advices/Be grateful to the people that take care of you/index.md

 ---
 name: 'Be grateful to the people that take care of you'
-Categories: ['Gratitude', 'Love', 'Relationships', 'Family', 'Friendhip']
+Categories: ['Gratitude', 'Love', 'Relationships', 'Family', 'Friendship']
 ---
 # Be grateful to the people that take care of you